anayaricardo/anayaricardo/README.md

+TODO Try to be minimalist and straightforward - Description in progress

 Hi, my name is Rick and I am a systems engineering student and full stack developer.

 I am a freelancer and I work on projects for clients and individual projects.